wesleykoe/UNICC-Capstone/Council_of_Experts/README.md

 The system implements a multi-expert AI safety evaluation framework that:
 1. Trains three domain-specific expert models independently
 2. Runs all three experts on the same input scenario
+3. Optionally runs a multi-agent deliberation layer where experts critique and defend against each other (LLaMA-3-8B on DGX only)
-3. Applies deterministic arbitration rules to produce a final council decision
+4. Applies deterministic arbitration rules to produce a final council decision

 ---

 ## Architecture

+### Current (opt-1.3b — Colab)
 ```
 Input Scenario
       │